 The Role of the IGIS

-Under the IGIS Act, the role of the Inspector-General is to assist Ministers in overseeing and reviewing the activities of the Australian intelligence agencies for legality and propriety and for consistency with human rights.
+The primary role of the Office of the Inspector-General of Intelligence and Security (IGIS) is to assist Ministers in overseeing and reviewing the activities of Commonwealth intelligence agencies for legality and propriety and for consistency with human rights.
 This means:

 Legality: intelligence agencies operate within and comply with the legislation governing their activities, and with ministerial guidelines and directives.

 Propriety: the use of powers by intelligence agencies is appropriate and acceptable in the circumstances.

 Human rights: the activities of intelligence agencies are consistent with and respect human rights.

 There are six national intelligence agencies which IGIS reviews and oversees:

 - Australian Security Intelligence Organisation - ASIO

 - Australian Secret Intelligence Service - ASIS